add2cal/docs/src/api/landingpages.md

 **Be careful with this call!**

 ::: warning This does not delete events or groups!
-They remain active, but will then use the generic default landingpage template instead.
+They remain active, but will then use the generic default landing page template instead.
 :::